-Lanthanium Boride Used In Solar Industry
+Lanthanum Boride Used In Solar Industry

 As we all know, LaB6 is a thermionic material with the ability to emit electrons.
 It has been widely exploited in the last 60 years since the pioneering work of Lafferty on sintered hexaboride ceramics.
-LaB6 has been used to build hot cathodes for a large variety of applications, including electron guns in cathode tubes, cathodes for plasma production and electron microscopes.
+LaB6 has been used to build hot cathodes for a large variety of applications, including electron guns in cathode tubes, cathodes for plasma production, and electron microscopes.
 LaB6 sputtering target has been used to coat excellent LaB6 film for electric components.

 For thermodynamic solar applications, the knowledge of the optical properties of LaB6 is of interest.
 LaB6 has an endothermic property and is a thermionic material.
 It can be used as both a direct high-temperature solar absorber and an electron source, significantly reducing system complexity in future concentrating solar thermal electronic systems and bringing real innovation in the field.

-Lanthanium Boride Other Applications
+Lanthanum Boride Other Applications

 -Thermionic emission (cathode)

--Plasma source for plasma enhanced coating(PECVD)
+-Plasma source for plasma-enhanced coating(PECVD)